bilderkiste/xmlcam/readme.md

 </pre>
 The center of the circle in this examle is now at (120,70).
 <h3>Offset Pathes</h3>
 It is possible to make offset pathes regarding the tool diameter.
-For that you cat define the offset with the path attribute in the tag of the regarding element tag.
+For that you cat define the offset with the offset attribute in the tag of the regarding element tag.
 There a three option to choose, inset, outset or engraving.
 An example for the circle element.
 <pre>